4 Reasons Your Restaurant Needs SMS Marketing

 If you were to promote your text message marketing service in a stand on the table…

 “We’re going mobile!
-To receive a coupon for a free appetizer ordered at your next visit ti Chez Macey and to receive access to exclusive promotional offers to your cell phone (max 4 per month) text MACEYS to 41932.”
+To receive a coupon for a free appetizer ordered at your next visit to Chez Macey and to receive access to exclusive promotional offers to your cell phone (max 4 per month) text MACEYS to XXX XXX XXXX.”

 … as well as have your wait staff mention the service and upsell its benefits, you’d see how quick and easy it is to build a database of eager customers.